terodox/terodox.tech/content/posts/2020-02-02--aws-cdk/index.md

 Because the CDK is just spitting out CloudFormation, we have to start with defining a CloudFormation Stack.
 The stack will be the container that holds all of the AWS resources we want to create.

-The `init` command set up two files: `bin/my-first-cdk-app.js` and `lib/my-first-cdk-app-stack.js`.
+The `init` command sets up two files: `bin/my-first-cdk-app.js` and `lib/my-first-cdk-app-stack.js`.
 The file in the `bin` directory is the entry point the CDK will use when running.
 It's not magic though, there is a `cdk.json` file in the root that identifies the app you are going to be working with.

 Let's look at `bin/my-first-cdk-app.js` first: